alexispomares/DL-EEG-TES/README.md

 ## Deep Learning classification of EEG responses to TES
 This repository contains a framework for leveraging Deep Learning (DL) algorithms to classify Electroencephalography (EEG) brain responses evoked by Transcranial Electrical Stimulation (TES).

+As of 2026, this research work is now published on arXiv: [arxiv.org/pdf/2512.20319](https://arxiv.org/pdf/2512.20319)

-Extensive documentation can be found in my [MRes Neurotechnology thesis](https://drive.google.com/file/d/1LB9YoMJ4HiKsqeFQbf2XXOco3DdwnjdF/view) at Imperial College, London.
+More extensive documentation can be found in my [MRes Neurotechnology thesis](https://drive.google.com/file/d/1LB9YoMJ4HiKsqeFQbf2XXOco3DdwnjdF/view) at Imperial College, London.

 Our neuroscientific EEG-TES datasets used to train the DL models can be found in Kaggle, as [Raw MFF](https://www.kaggle.com/alexispomares/dissertation-raw) and [Preprocessed CSV](https://www.kaggle.com/alexispomares/dissertation-preprocessed) files.